Let me tell you the strange tale of how a Sherpa girl called Yackity ended up on a ranch far from home and got to the meat of the matter.

 “That’s right” said the ranch owner.
 “Yak meat IS lean.
 It has just half the calories of beef, the meat people eat most often here abouts.
 Yak meat has one-third less saturated fats, the nasty ones, and one-third more of the omega 3s and linoleic fatty acids, the ones that are good for us.”

 The old man had a large supply of it in his freezer.
-Tune in next week to learn how Yackity made her Tibetan pie.
+Tune in next week to learn how Yackity made Sherpa’s pie, her favorite Tibetan recipe.

 To this day you can still find Yackity on the ranch in Canada, thriving on yak meat and other treats from the land, while helping the old guy care for his animals.